nikooo777/ckSurf/ReadMe.txt

 - Updated zones.
 Update them with !insertmapzones.
 - Rebuilt the database with prefixes.
 - Added !mi / !m / !mapinfo to display map tier information
+- New CVar ck_min_rank_announce.
+Runtimes that are slower than the rank specified, don't get announced to all players on server.
+0 announces all records.